AlbertWhite/site-v2.0/src/data/blogs/gulp.md

 ### Combine gulp and node server

 As we mentioned above, gulp is only for automating the workflow.
-The plugins are used for that, but what if we also want to use node to eastablish servers and use packages in node to accomplish the tasks with node?
+The plugins are used for that, but what if we also want to use node to establish servers and use packages in node to accomplish the tasks with node?

 If we want to do this, the server by gulp is not enough, we still need express.js to create server.